A recent study by Salesforce found that telephone based conversion still has better response rates than emails!

 That is, the agent has no contact, the outreach of your campaign suffers.

-Now, with automated texts from call center, you can configure CallHub to immediately send an introduction text to those prospects the dialer skips.
+Now, with text auto-responses from call center, you can configure CallHub to immediately send an introduction text to those prospects the dialer skips.

 All you have to do is configure it once (at the beginning of campaign creation).
 The same text (with enough personalization messages) is sent to everybody, once the campaign starts.